shlomimn/k8s-nodejs/README.md

    <img src="images/K8s-LoadBalancer.png">

    * Ingress is also an option with relevant configuration,
-     but ingress is used to use a single LoadBalancer for many services.
+     but ingress is when using a single LoadBalancer for many services.

    <img src="images/K8s-Ingress.png">